 Social media is one of the most popular methods of communication in our world.
-There are over 3 million people who use it as a source of contact, which is an average of 10% of the population.
-The social media addiction survey was conducted by the American Psychiatric Association to find out how many people are addicted to social media and how they react when they’re addicted to social media.
+The Social Media Addiction survey was conducted by the American Psychiatric Association to find out how many people are addicted to social media and how they react when they’re addicted to social media.

 Is Social Media Addictive?

 Social media has become an integral part of our daily lives and part of the reason it is so addictive is that it provides us with a sense of belonging.
 It confirms to us that we are not alone.
 How long can we go without social media before feeling anxious?

 A study in the Journal of Social and Personal Relationships found that people who were more likely to turn to social media for emotional support experienced negative feelings such as sadness, hopelessness, and worthlessness after a one-week period without it.